mangotreedev/bamboosticks/pull_request_template.md

 ## Description :speak_no_evil:
 [PLEASE REPLACE]
-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
+Describe the motivation and context for the pull request, explain your why!
+Please also include a summary of the change and which issue is fixed.
 List any dependencies that are required for this change.
 [PLEASE REPLACE]

 ## Commands to run :running: